Chelsea football’s Roman Abramovich and the awkwardness of Russia sanctions

 Abramovich, who also reportedly has Israeli and Portuguese citizenship, is described on the Navalny list as “one of the key enablers and beneficiaries of Russian kleptocracy, with significant ties/assets in the West.”

 The most prominent of those assets is the Chelsea Football Club in West London, which he purchased in 2003.
 He plowed millions into the team and its facilities after his acquisition, transforming it into a Premiere League powerhouse and global brand.
+Sanctions on Abramovich could throw his ownership, and the club’s finances, into turmoil.

-Abramovich’s yacht in Barcelona, Solaris, is more than 450 feet long, according to online records, with cabins for 36 guests, a 60-person crew, a dance club and a missile-detection system.
+Then there’s Abramovich’s yacht in Barcelona, Solaris.
+It’s more than 450 feet long, according to online records, with cabins for 36 guests, a 60-person crew, a dance club and a missile-detection system.
 It’s not the biggest boat in Abramovich’s fleet — that would be Eclipse, more than 500 feet long and now in the Caribbean.

 He also acquires planes.
 His most recent addition, the 787 Dreamliner, is valued at an estimated $350 million, including expenditures on luxury upgrades, according to a report in Forbes Russia.